-Our business affairs are managed under the direction of our board of directors, which is currently composed of nine members serving one-year terms.
-Seven of our directors are independent within the meaning of the independent director requirements of the NASDAQ Stock Market, or NASDAQ.
-At each annual meeting of stockholders, directors will be elected for a one-year term to succeed the same directors whose term is then expiring.
+Our business affairs are managed under the direction of our board of directors, which is currently composed of 10 members serving one-year terms.
+At the Annual Meeting, eight directors are to be elected, each to hold office until the next annual meeting of stockholders or until his or her successor is elected and qualified.
+We are only nominating eight individuals for election to the board of directors at the Annual Meeting.

-The following table sets forth the names, ages as of May 10, 2016, and certain other information for each of the directors with terms expiring at the Annual Meeting (who are also nominees for election as a director at the Annual Meeting):
+The following table sets forth the names, ages as of May 10, 2017, and certain other information for each of the directors with terms expiring at the Annual Meeting (who, other than Messrs.
+Leavitt and Rana, are also nominees for election as a director at the Annual Meeting):

-Compensation Nominating and

-Audit and Risk Committee Corporate Governance

-Name Age 65 Committee Member Member Committee Member
+Name Age Audit and Risk Committee Member Compensation Committee Member Nominating and Corporate Governance Committee Member

-Robert W. Selander, Chairman 65
+Robert W. Selander, Chairman 66

-Jon Kessler 48
+Jon Kessler 49

 Stephen D. Neeleman, M.D.
-48
+49

-Frank A. Corvino 67 X
+Frank A. Corvino 68 Х

+Adrian T. Dillon 63 Х

-Evelyn Dilsaver 61 X
+Evelyn Dilsaver 62 X

-Michael O. Leavitt 65 X
+Michael O. Leavitt 66 Х

-Frank T. Medici 52 X X
+Frank T. Medici 53 X Х

-Manu Rana 45 X X
+Manu Rana 46 Х Х

-Ian Sacks 45 X X
+Ian Sacks 46 Х X